 How Do People Get the Flu?

 Influenza is a highly contagious respiratory illness caused by a virus.
-For most people, it involves mild to moderate symptoms that last one to two weeks.
-However, some people are at greater risk of experiencing a longer illness and more serious complications from the flu.
-This group includes older adults, young babies and children, and people whose immune systems are already compromised.
+While some people have mild to moderate symptoms that last one to two weeks, the flu can cause serious illness, including pneumonia.
+People at greater risk of experiencing a longer illness and more serious complications from the flu includes older adults, young babies and children, and people whose immune systems are already compromised.

 What Are the Most Common Flu Symptoms?